gretchenriggs/Nature...Or-Not-/README.md

     <img src="images/results.png" width=100% height=100% alt="pic of Accuracy/Precision/Recall/F1-Score results"/>
 </p>

---> Perhaps an ROC plot and AUC value.
 --> Show some images it didn't predict correctly to see if can reason why the net had a problem with them

 ## Fun Tests!